SteviLen420/Heisenberg_Uncertainty_Simulation/run_20251001_063521/Manuscript.md

 ## Conclusion

-Through a simple but rigorous numerical experiment, we have demonstrated the validity of the Heisenberg Uncertainty Principle.
+Through a simple but rigorous numerical experiment, I have demonstrated the validity of the Heisenberg Uncertainty Principle.
 The results confirmed the inverse relationship between position and momentum uncertainties, with their product consistently satisfying the lower bound of ħ/2.
 Furthermore, the time evolution simulation highlighted the natural spreading of Gaussian wave packets, reinforcing their role as minimum-uncertainty states in quantum mechanics.

 This study is intentionally minimal and pedagogical: the reproducible Python code provides a lightweight yet precise tool for teaching and exploring quantum mechanics.
 While the focus here was on the Heisenberg relation, the methodology can be extended to investigate more complex quantum systems and educational demonstrations.